 - Enlarged details for complex areas

-Knowing the scale helps you visualize the real-world size of components.
+Knowing the scale helps you visualise the real-world size of components.

 Step 3: Identify Views and Sections